GreenBlackSky/NNetris/README.md

+# Tetris game

-## Tetris game written in python with help of MWidgets.
+Basic Tetris game with use of tkinter.